Legislative Agenda 2023

 Social Work Professional Practice

-• Pay Equity for Clinical Social Workers: Increases reimbursement rates for behavioral health providers over a five-year period.
-Minimum increase per year would be 4%, resulting in a total increase of 23.4%.
+• Pay Equity for Clinical Social Workers: Increase reimbursement rates for behavioral health providers over a five-year period.
+The minimum increase per year would be 4%, resulting in a total increase of 23.4%.

 Children and Families

-• Staffing: (H5396(S258) Requires all public schools in grades kindergarten through 12 to have at least one full-time licensed school social worker for every 250 students.
-Budget Request for Funding: Appropriates $2,000,000 for FY-2023 for school social workers.
-This appropriation is necessary to fund the ratio requirement.
+• School Social Work Ratio Bill: Require all public schools in grades kindergarten through 12 to have at least one full-time licensed school social worker for every 250 students.

 Economic Justice and Housing